palautatan/biohazardCleanUp/README.md

 # biohazardCleanUp
-avoid biohazards with well-crafted bioinformatics scripts (in the making) ... available in python for now.
+Avoid biohazards with well-crafted bioinformatics scripts (in the making) ... available in python for now.
 I'll get to doing some R translations another time if I find them necessary.

 ## Table of Contents
 1. alignDiffs